 Recovery is also estimated to take months for affected sites.
 To regain search engine visibility, the unhelpful content must be removed and your website must prove to the ranking algorithm that it’s following best practices for publishing people-first content.
 You can think of it as a probation period.
 Google does not want content creators to revert to publishing unhelpful content as soon as the recovery has happened.

 Is This Panda 5.0?

 If you’re at all familiar with the Google Panda Update, then the new algorithm change seems very similar to it because it’s focused on low-quality content.
 However, when Google was asked about this by Barry Schwartz from Search Engine Roundtable, he was told that the Helpful Content Update has a new set of algorithm signals that work in addition to Panda, which is already part of the Google core algorithm.
-You can read more on my dedicated page to Google Panda or visit my complete list of Google algorithm updates for more details on its background and history.
+You can read more details on its background and history on the complete list of Google algorithm updates page.

 When Is the Google Helpful Content Update Rolling Out?

 The Google Helpful Content Update was released on August 25, 2022.
 This ranking algorithm update will take approximately two weeks to fully roll out for English searches globally with future plans to expand to other languages.